maryjis/RIBOmap_pipe/README.md

-# RIBOmap_pipe
+# SpatialOmics-RNA-Toolkit
+This repository provides a fully integrated, reproducible, and interactive Jupyter Notebook-based pipeline for spatial omics data analysis.
+It supports major steps including deconvolution, image registration, stitching, cell segmentation, and read assignment, enabling users to generate spatially resolved single-cell RNA and protein profiles.

+The pipeline is compatible with methods such as STARmap PLUS, RIBOmap, and TEMPOmap, allowing researchers to explore spatial and temporal RNA dynamics in heterogeneous cells and tissues.
+Designed for ease of use, it leverages sparse-deconv-py, starfinder, and StarDist for high-quality, reproducible results.

+Users can follow guided notebooks to process raw microscopy images into single-cell spatial transcriptome and translatome maps, making this toolkit ideal for both novice and experienced spatial omics researchers.

-**RIBOmap** is a protocol for spatial translatome mapping.
-This pipeline is implemented in **Jupyter Notebooks**, providing an interactive environment for reproducible analyses including such steps as image registration, stitching, cell segmentation and read assignment according to [https://www.nature.com/articles/s41596-025-01248-3](https://www.nature.com/articles/s41596-025-01248-3).
+**SpatialOmics-RNA-Toolkit** is a protocol for spatial translatome mapping.
+This pipeline is implemented in **Jupyter Notebooks**,  according to [https://www.nature.com/articles/s41596-025-01248-3](https://www.nature.com/articles/s41596-025-01248-3).

 **Steps**